;

 Environment

-The method is called 3x3 [015↘︎], which describes the human pathways and how we focus and sort a piece of information in pressured time.
+The method is called 3x3 [015↘︎], which describes human pathways and how we focus on and sort information under pressure.

 We create three “3” mental areas (before, during, after).
 We used to have folders like IN, WORK, and OUT at the agency.
 The continuous incremental delivery and versioning challenged that structure ultimately.